Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - My Mentor Aaron, for help and inspirations (for organizational purposes my Mentor was replaced on my request).

-- Tutors for feedback, much appreciated help and guidance.
+- Tutor Igor for very clear feedback and much appreciated help & guidance.

 - My Sister, the artist, for pictures, some good ideas and inspirations.